 Automating Trouble Detection

 Given that TIB’s can be found manually, and they are a reliable indicator [citation], it’s natural to ask if trouble detection can be automated.
 By doing so it can lead to automated repair techniques that allows technology to take some of the burden off the patients when they are having trouble, and carers when they need help.
 Technology can help by providing a list of possible keywords to the patient when they are having trouble recalling a word based upon what they are more likely to say in the context and their own personal vocabulary from previous conversations (solutions tailored to the patient).
+This is an imporant goal for the larger project, but it is exepected that this repair stage will be beyond the scope of this project.

 Criteria for usefulness (change this title)